thosgood/this-weeks-finds/markdown/101-151/week147.md

 tameness of the third).

-As a fun application of this fact, recall that any topological group G has a \"classifying space\" BG, meaning a space with a principal G-bundle over it
+As a fun application of this fact, recall that any topological group G has a "classifying space" BG, meaning a space with a principal G-bundle over it

 G → EG → BG

 whose total space EG is contractible.
-I described how to construct the classifying space in \"[week117](week117.html)\", at least in the case of a discrete group G, but I didn\'t say much about why it\'s so great.
+I described how to construct the classifying space in "[week117](week117.html)", at least in the case of a discrete group G, but I didn't say much about why it's so great.
-The main reason it\'s great is that *any* G-bundle over *any* space is a pullback of the bundle EG over BG.
+The main reason it's great is that *any* G-bundle over *any* space is a pullback of the bundle EG over BG.
 But right now, what I want to note is that since EG is contractible it is tame, and \|EG\| = 1.
 Thus G is tame if and only if BG is, and

 \|BG\| = 1 / \|G\|

-so we can think of BG as the \"reciprocal\" of G!
+so we can think of BG as the "reciprocal" of G!

-This idea is already lurking behind the usual approach to \"equivariant cohomology\".
+This idea is already lurking behind the usual approach to "equivariant cohomology".
 Suppose X is a space on which the topological group G acts.
-When the action of G on X is free, it is fun to calculate cohomology groups (and other invariants) of the quotient space X/G. When the action is not free, this quotient can be very pathological, so people usually replace it by the \"homotopy quotient\" X//G, which is defined as (EG x X)/G. This is like the ordinary quotient but with equations replaced by homotopies.
+When the action of G on X is free, it is fun to calculate cohomology groups (and other invariants) of the quotient space X/G. When the action is not free, this quotient can be very pathological, so people usually replace it by the "homotopy quotient" X//G, which is defined as (EG x X)/G. This is like the ordinary quotient but with equations replaced by homotopies.
 And there is a fibration